whitelynx/phpMp2/README.md

 Changes:
 --------
-version 2b2r1 -> 0.11.0 (change in versioning to match MPD) -too many changes to list, since there hasn't been a release in ages... now supports streams, playlist uploading, search, sort, browsing by tags, playlist IDs, graphical sliders, combined sliders, separate styles and layouts, on-the-fly configuration, and much more.
+version 2b2r1 -> 0.11.0 (change in versioning to match MPD)
+- too many changes to list, since there hasn't been a release in ages... now supports streams, playlist uploading, search, sort, browsing by tags, playlist IDs, graphical sliders, combined sliders, separate styles and layouts, on-the-fly configuration, and much more.

 version 2b2 -> 2b2r1
--fixed the crossfade function for newest version of mpd.
+- fixed the crossfade function for newest version of mpd.
--fixed bug in volume slider in frames layouts.
+- fixed bug in volume slider in frames layouts.

 version 2b1 -> 2b2
--too many things to remember
+- too many things to remember

 version 0.9.1 -> 2b1
--complete rewrite
+- complete rewrite